yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/array-fill.md

 - The second parameter is an `int[]` array.
 Each of its values specifies the value that `array_length(new_arr, n)` returns—where `n` is the dimension number, starting with the major dimension.
 So the cardinality of the array that you supply here specifies the value returned by `array_ndims(new_arr)`.
 - The third parameter is optional.
 When supplied, it must be an `int[]` array with the same cardinality as the second parameter.
 Each of its values specifies the value that `array_lower(new_arr, n)` returns.

-The shape of the new array is therefore fully specified by the second and third parameters.
+The shape of the new array is, therefore, fully specified by the second and third parameters.

 **Note:** Why does `array_fill()` exist?
 In other words, why not simply set the values that you want by directly indexing each cell and assigning the value you want to it?
 Recall that, as described in the _"[Synopsis](../../#synopsis)"_, an array value is rectilinear.
 This means that its shape, when its number of dimensions exceeds one, is non-negotiaby fixed at creation time.
 This `DO` block emphasizes the point.